rsdoiel/antenna/archives/2025/snapshots_2025.18.md

 New alpha release of <a href="https://sqlite-utils.datasette.io/">sqlite-utils</a>, my Python library and CLI tool for manipulating SQLite databases.</p>
 <p>It's the first 4.0 alpha because there's a (minor) backwards-incompatible change: I've upgraded the <code>.upsert()</code> and <code>.upsert_all()</code> methods to use SQLIte's <a href="https://www.sqlite.org/lang_upsert.html">UPSERT</a> mechanism, <code>INSERT INTO ...
 ON CONFLICT DO UPDATE</code>.
 Details in <a href="https://github.com/simonw/sqlite-utils/issues/652">this issue</a>.</p>
 <p>That feature was added to SQLite in version 3.24.0, released 2018-06-04.
 I'm pretty cautious about my SQLite version support since the underlying library can be difficult to upgrade, depending on your platform and operating system.</p>
 <p>I'm going to leave the new alpha to bake for a little while before pushing a stable release.
-Since this is a major version bump I'm going to take the opportunity to see if there are any other minor API warts that I can clean up at the same time.
+Since this is a major version bump I'm going to <a href="https://github.com/simonw/sqlite-utils/issues/656">take the opportunity</a> to see if there are any other minor API warts that I can clean up at the same time.

     <p>Tags: <a href="https://simonwillison.net/tags/projects">projects</a>, <a href="https://simonwillison.net/tags/sqlite-utils">sqlite-utils</a>, <a href="https://simonwillison.net/tags/sqlite">sqlite</a></p>